 - In another bowl, whisk cream cheese until fluffy.
 Then add in vanilla extract, icing sugar and mix well.
 Set aside.

 - Sprinkle gelatin powder into a bowl of lemon juice.
 Leave to soak for 5 minutes.
 After 5 minutes, heat the mixture in microwave until the gelatin is fully dissolved.
-Then add in around 1 tbsp of previously prepared cream cheese mixture into it and mix well.
+Then add in around 1 tablespoon of previously prepared cream cheese mixture into it and mix well.

 - Pour the gelatine mixture into cream cheese mixture.
 Make sure gelatin mixture is not hot when you pour it in.
 Mix everything well.
 Then add in previously prepared whipped cream and fold everything together to combine.